The best ways to lose weight: your fat-loss FAQs answered!

 I’ve tried and failed to lose weight in the past.
 What went wrong?

-If your previous efforts to look and feel better have been in vain you need to know that it’s got nothing to do with your body being resistant to exercise and everything to do with the approach or strategy you used.
-In other words, you probably didn’t have a realistic, time-motivated goal, a focused and progressive training plan, or eat the right foods at the right time.
+This is the most common fat loss FAQ.
+Have your previous efforts to look and feel better failed?
+It’s got nothing to do with your body being resistant to exercise.
+Instead it’s everything to do with the approach or strategy you used.

 I have no time or energy to exercise.
 What can I do?